RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

     begin

-Data is updated for each clk, thus, we will depend on them:
+Data is updated for each clk, thus, the process runs at each clock change:

 .. code-block:: vhdl